lmmx/polars-expr-hopper/README.md

 })

 # Add expressions to the hopper:
-#  - This one needs 'user_id' (which exists now).
+#  - This one is valid right away: pl.col("user_id") != 0
-#  - We'll also add one needing a future 'age' column.
+#  - Another needs a future 'age' column
 df.hopper.add_filter(pl.col("user_id") != 0)
 df.hopper.add_filter(pl.col("age") > 18)  # 'age' doesn't exist yet

-# Apply what we can; the first filter is immediately valid:
+# Apply what we can; the first expression is immediately valid:
 df = df.hopper.apply_ready_filters()
 print(df)
 # Rows with user_id=0 are dropped.